 Day 1 preview

-May 29th, Monday is the starting day of the 2017 World Table Tennis Championships.
-The action starts at 9.00 AM local time (GMT+2) and finishes around 21:45 PM.
+Monday May 29th is the first day of the 2017 World Table Tennis Championships.
+The action starts at 9:00 AM local time (GMT+2) and finishes around 21:45 PM.
 The competitions and rounds to be played are:

 - Men’s Singles Qualifying Groups: Matches 1 & 2